Addressing key topics within smart grids and smart metering.

 Smart Grid Wider Picture (report)

-Shetland Northern Isles New Energy Solutions (NINES) Project (IET submission)
+Shetland Northern Isles New Energy Solutions (NINES) Project (2011 IET submission)

 How will smart grids become business as usual? (keynote presentation by John Scott at IET Smart Grid 2012)

-John Scott presents the IET Smart Grid Wider Picture (interview on IET TV)
+IET Smart Grids Wider Picture (interview with John Scott on IET.tv)

 A set of consistent themes runs through all the IET’s submissions to DECC and Ofgem on smart metering.
 These are summarised in the IET’s evidence on Smart Meter Roll-out to the House of Commons Energy and Climate Change Committee of February 2013.